Explore the Mediterranean: A Guide to Vibrant Festivals

 4. Feria de Sevilla, Spain

-Seville’s Feria de Sevilla, occurring two weeks after Easter, is a magnificent celebration of Andalusian culture.
+Seville’s Feria de Sevilla occurs two weeks after Easter.
+This is a magnificent celebration of Andalusian culture.
 Visitors don traditional flamenco attire for a week filled with singing, dancing, and delicious food.

 Experience the vibrant atmosphere as you explore almost 1,000 casetas (decorated tents) serving exquisite tapas and refreshing drinks.
 The fair features spectacular horse parades and lively flamenco shows.
 Last year, the fair drew over a million visitors, showcasing the deep-rooted traditions of the region.